solectrus/hosting/guide/synology/README.md

 IMPORTANT settings, MUST be changed:

-- SENEC_HOST # IP address of your SENEC device!
+- SENEC_HOST # Hostname or IP address of your SENEC device
-- APP_HOST # Host of your Raspberry Pi
+- APP_HOST # Hostname or IP address of your Synology NAS

 Not required, but highly recommended: